tp2750/MTP.jl/docs/src/index.md

 ![](img/q384.png)

-The `MTP.merge_info` function adds quadarant information and other usefull information to a plate DataFrame:
+The `DataPlates.merge_info` function adds quadarant information and other usefull information to a plate DataFrame:

 * `Q` (Q1, Q2, Q3, Q4): The quadrant of the well
 * `well96`: The well on the source 96 well plate